mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

     Long pause
     M: Well I’ll have a look at the code and see if I can make sense of that.

 This example shows the use of the approximate names number of game design patterns by the child adult.
 These are get the person animated, get an enemy in, changing the platforms into something different, make a theme tune.
 Patterns and the multiple actions and operations they entail are referred to briefly using short cut names.

-At this stage of the design some have been imagined and perhaps partly worked on and dis-guarded.
+At this stage of the design some patterns have been imagined and perhaps partly worked on and dis-guarded.
 This interchange shows a tension between a more chaotic style of working jumping from one goal to another and potential resolution with parental dialogue prioritising work to be done.

-While the planning discussion happens the child is concurrently testing their game.
-At this stage of the design some have been imagined and perhaps partly worked on and dis-guarded.

-This interchange shows a tension between a more chaotic style of working jumping from one goal to another and potential resolution with parental dialogue prioritising work to be done.
+  Mick: Hello
+  Ma: Hi Mick
+  Ma: So we’ve made quite a lot of progress this week.
+I think the issue we’re having is that Fi’s super excited so we’re kind of jumping form one thing to another and that’s kinda overwhelming me a bit.

+Father describes previous behaviour as 'skipping around like that' or 'jumping all over the place' (in the above comment to Mick) as unproductive, but reviewing video data shows a more complex picture.
+While the father seems keen to prioritise and then complete one pattern, the child takes a more piecemeal approach.
+Later in the session the father then gets drawn into creating audio assets after observing his son searching for suitable tools.
+Ironically, it is the father that becomes distracted from his stated task rather than the child.

 <!-- NOTE: discuss the non-linear resources provided.
 Link this to Eriksson and collegeagues research. -->

+NOTE - THIS DISCUSSION NEEDS MORE DEVELOPMENT
-Discussion: The child's initial listing of features is a brainstorming technique.
+The child's initial listing of features is a brainstorming technique.
 Such techniques are used to aid a creative process however the parent seems to lack the skill to map these out and then to work together to priortise them.
 Instead he appears to be keen to quickly pick one that seems manageable.

-Father describes the childs' behaviour as jumping all over the place, but reviewing video data shows a more complex picture.

-INSERT ANOTHER EXAMPLE FROM SESSION - STARTING TO CHANGE TO DIVISION OF LABOUR

-Here, after a blockage, the child suggests continuing with activities to fit their existing skill set of creating assets in non-code / GUI environments, both with the familiar graphical asset tool Piskel and exploring new territory by researching an seeking a new tool for creating audio assets, specifically a background theme tune .
-The child appears to make a tactical decision allowing the father to piece things together in the code based program.

-While the father seems keen to prioritise and then complete one pattern, the child takes a more piecemeal approach.
-Later in the session the father then gets drawn into creating audio assets after observing his son searching for suitable tools.
-Ironically, it is the father that becomes distracted from his stated task rather than the child.

 GDP are already being used as a way to set goals, track progress and prioritise but the process seems stressful or unsatisfactory.
 Some kind of support help scaffold this process would be potentially productive.

-Note: Such support is explored in more detail in the next chapter.
+Changes to the emerging 3M design to  provide such support are explored in the following chapter.

 <!--
 THIS DOESN'T SEEM RIGHT